hushmesh/slate/source/includes/_meshin.md

 })
 ```

-If you are using any modern JavaScript framework, you can create mesh in button component and inside the component include and initialize mesh in library.
-You can [install meshlib](https://www.npmjs.com/package/@hushmesh/meshlib) from npm and include it in your project.
+If&nbsp;you are using any modern JavaScript framework, you can create mesh in&nbsp;button component and inside the component include and initialize mesh in&nbsp;library.
+You can [install meshlib](https://www.npmjs.com/package/@hushmesh/meshlib) from npm and include it&nbsp;in&nbsp;your project.

 > Inside handler: